byronigoe/codex-blackboard/docs/Oncall.md

 you create something, but it doesn't matter when you refer to it later.)

-The two types of object are the Puzzle, which is anything with an answer, and the Round, which is a webpage with puzzles on it.
+The two types of object are the Puzzle, which is anything with an answer, and the Round, which is a webpage with puzzles on it. (i.e. Rounds are only for organing the blackboard to match the hunt site.)
 Metapuzzles are a special case of puzzles, which can have other puzzles feed into them.

 To add a round using the UI, click the "New Round" button at the top of the table.
 Using the bot, say: `bot NAME is a new round`.